QuantiModo/quantimodo-sdk-android/README.md

 startActivity(auth)
 ```

-Of course authentication uses internet connection, so make sure to include `android.permission.INTERNET` on your AndroidManifest.xml file:
+Of course, authentication uses internet connection, so make sure to include `android.permission.INTERNET` on your AndroidManifest.xml file:

 ```
 <!-- Add it as a child of <manifest> tag -->